frankenperez/contentstack-fundamentals/README.md

 In Decoupled CMS architecture, the backend and the frontend decouples into two separate systems: one for content management and other for data consumption and presentation.

-Once content is created in the backend, this frontend agnostic CMS architecture retrieves content via web services and APIs and delivers them to any frontend on any device or channel.
-Even though the backend and the frontend function independently of one another, the frontend component has a defined frontend or a specific presentation environment.
+Once content is created in the backend, this front-end agnostic CMS architecture retrieves content via web services and APIs and delivers them to any frontend on any device or channel.
+Even though the backend and the front-end function independently of one another, the front-end component has a defined frontend or a specific presentation environment.

 ### Headless CMS

-A Headless CMS shares almost all of the benefits provided by the Decoupled CMS thus it makes the presentation layer more flexible by eliminating the frontend system.
+A Headless CMS shares almost all of the benefits provided by the Decoupled CMS thus it makes the presentation layer more flexible by eliminating the front-end system.

 Headless CMS gives the development team the liberty to use the best-in-breed technology to develop the frontend, and content managers create content without worrying about how it would be displayed.